Space propaganda: Examples

-Examples used during the Cold War
+Sputnik Crisis

 The successful launch of Sputnik in 1957 undermined the belief of American technological superiority.
 This event showed that the Soviets were ahead of the Americans.
 This Soviet achievement put pressure on U.S. President Dwight D. Eisenhower and was looked on by many as his greatest failure.
 According to McDougall, "The concomitant arrival of Sputnik and the Third World generalized the problem of the American image.
 The Soviet challenge and European colonial heritage made it vital for the United States to present and image of progressive anticolonialism."